programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

   Our [list of AI tool licence agreements](https://zenodo.org/records/19616877?preview=1&token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImE3MWExN2E5LTE0NjgtNGFiMi1hNWJjLTYyNTE0Y2MxYTJjNiIsImRhdGEiOnt9LCJyYW5kb20iOiI5ZjY5NWZlNGE3NDFlNzA5ZjNjN2EzNjMxMjYxYjJmMSJ9.HLiESWKo1CeA_MimFtUsW1tUxtreTsdjdEJo4xb5KO7FpYNfo1aev9T7GMH6xCwRuEpDU5l3fofI_98B6tjnsg).

   Our full dictionary code, held as a *Programming Historian* asset [full dictionary](assets/enablar-lesson-4/red-flag-dict).

+  Our blank dictionary code, held as a *Programming Historian* assest [blank dictionary]()

 Software -

- Jupyter Notebook as a base coding environment
+ Jupyter Notebook as a base coding environment, either through our web link or downloaded locally

  [Pdfplumber](https://github.com/jsvine/pdfplumber) (Python), for text extraction of born-digital licences

- spaCy (Python), for NLP workflow
+ spaCy (Python), for our NLP workflow

- [pandas and openpyxl](https://pandas.pydata.org) (Python), for data frame construction of extracted results and file export
+ [pandas and openpyxl](https://pandas.pydata.org) (Python), for data frame construction of extracted results and .xlsx file export

- Microsoft Excel for manual red flag review
+ Microsoft Excel, for manual red flag review

 ### Workflow

-The following provides a step-by-step walkthrough of our established spaCy method for extracting red flag terms in AI licence agreements.
+The following provides you with a step-by-step walkthrough of our established spaCy method for extracting red flag terms in AI licence agreements.

 ### Step 1: SpaCy Installation

-First of all, to ensure there is no conflict between any pre-installed Python libraries you may have, and the contents of this lesson, we advise setting up a dedicated environment through *conda*, which can be downloaded [here](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).
+First of all, to ensure there is no conflict between any pre-installed Python libraries you may have and the contents of this lesson, we advise setting up a dedicated environment through *conda*, which can be downloaded [here](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).

-In your computer terminal, call this something intuitive, like AI_licence_nlp, and include the latest python version:
+In your computer terminal, call this new environment something intuitive, like AI_licence_nlp, and include the latest python version:

     conda create -n AI_licence_nlp python=3.11

-Once downloaded, click *y* to proceed -
+Once downloaded through this terminal line, click *y* to proceed -

 Then activate conda:

     conda activate AI_licence_nlp

-You should see in the terminal that your directory has changed from (base) to (AI_licence_nlp), appearing before your device credentials.
+You should see in the terminal that your directory has changed from (base) to (AI_licence_nlp), appearing before your device credentials -

     (AI_licence_nlp) joenockels@Joes-Air ~ %